1n11it/python_project/readme.md

 3. Follow the installation instructions in the project's individual README file.

 ## Installation and Usage
-Please refer to the individual README files within each project directory for specific installation and usage instructions.
+Please refer to the individual readme files within each project directory for specific installation and usage instructions.

 - [dntCARE](./dntCARE/README.md)
 - [CalorieCrunch](./Calorie%20Tracker/README.md)